rhyscleary/rhyscleary/README.md

 *I guess I can give you some information...*
 - Name: Rhys Cleary
 - Aliases: RJC
-- Location: Sydney, Australia
+- 📌 Location: Sydney, Australia
-- Phone: *Nice try*
-- Business Email: Coming Soon
+- 📧 Business Email: Coming Soon
-- Interest: Software Engineering, Systems Analysis, Music... this ain't a tinder profile, you know enough
+- 📙 Interest: Software Engineering, Systems Analysis, Music... this ain't a tinder profile, you know enough
 - 📫 How to reach me: You can reach me through socials or my business email which is all provided above.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: *A fun fact about me or in general terms?* Here's a fun fact, there are more wheels than doors in the world.